SpenceKonde/UsefulArduinoPosts/Troubleshooting/Upload_Problems.md

 ### Access Denied
 1. Another program may be using the serial port.
 Make sure any programs that might attempt to use the serial port are closed.
-2. If using Linux, access to serial ports is restricted, and by default users do not have access to them.
-Add your user to the "dialout" group and try again.
-3. Some unusual programs (often "modem managers" that run in the background, or background programs intended for working with other serial devices) may connect to any serial port connected, assuming that it is a modem, or whatever serial device the program was intended to work with.
+2. Some unusual programs (often "modem managers" that run in the background, or background programs intended for working with other serial devices) may connect to any serial port connected, assuming that it is a modem, or whatever serial device the program was intended to work with.
 You must close this program before using your Arduino (and unless you actually use it, you should uninstall it).
-4. If still experiencing this problem, post to Installation/Troubleshooting section of the Arduino Forums.
+3. If still experiencing this problem, post to Installation/Troubleshooting section of the Arduino Forums.

+### Permission Denied (unix only)
+1. If using Linux, access to serial ports is restricted, and by default users do not have access to them.
+Add your user to the "dialout" group, restart the IDE, and try again.

 ### STK500 Sync Error
 Unfortunately, this is a very generic error message - it essentially means "Found a serial port, but board gave the wrong response"